-(b) Site Coverage.
+vehicular surfaces such as access drives, parking, service and loading area, and paved pedestrian facilities including (b) Site Coverage.
 Total impervious coverage throughout the development site is limited to a maximum of eighty percent (80%) of the overall site area in the Village.
-Impervious coverage includes building footprints, all paved vehicular surfaces such as access drives, parking, service and loading area, and paved pedestrian facilities including pathways and plazas.
+Impervious coverage includes building footprints, all paved pathways and plazas.

 (c) Open Space.
-A minimum of twenty percent (20%) of the development site area in the Village shall be maintained as complies permeable surface open space, including areas of preservation of the existing natural landscape and new planting areas.
+A minimum of twenty percent (20%) of the development site area in the Village shall be maintained as permeable surface open space, including areas of preservation of the existing natural landscape and new planting areas.
 Landscaped portions of off-street parking areas shall qualify as part of the open space requirements.